fb-pixel

 4. Swap Unhealthy Drinks for Healthy Options

-Switch away from unhealthy summer drinks and swap them with healthy summer drinks instead.
+Switch away from unhealthy drinks and swap them with healthy options instead.

 Yes, I'm talking about sugar-laden sodas, juices, and even sweetened iced teas.
 These will drag down your health and weaken your immune system.